USS Cleveland (LCS-31): Design and construction

-Marinette Marine was awarded the contract to build the ship on 15 January 2019.
-Cleveland was launched on 14 April 2023.
+Marinette Marine was awarded the contract to construct the ship on 15 January 2019.
+Cleveland was launched on 15 April 2023.
 In a sideways launch, Cleveland was involved in a minor collision with a tugboat.
 No injuries were reported, and damage to Cleveland was "limited" and above the waterline.
 The shipyard intends to use a shiplift to transfer future ships to the water in a more controlled manner.

+Commissioning

+The ship was formally commissioned into U.S. Navy in Cleveland harbor on 16 May 2026.
+There have been 81 ships in the history of the U.S. Navy that have been named after cities in Ohio itself, but the Cleveland was the first to be commissioned in its namesake city.